 Virginia Water Neighbourhood Plan

-The Virginia Water Neighbourhood Forum submitted its Neighbourhood Plan to Runnymede Borough Council under Regulation 15 of the Neighbourhood Planning (General) Regulations 2012 (as amended) on 4 August 2025.
-The Plan sets out objectives for the future and contains planning policies to guide the development and use of land in the Virginia Water Neighbourhood Area.
+The Virginia Water Neighbourhood Forum submitted its proposed Neighbourhood Plan (‘the Plan’) to Runnymede Borough Council under Regulation 15 of the Neighbourhood Planning (General) Regulations 2012 (as amended) on 4 August 2025.
+The Plan sets out objectives for the future and contains planning policies to guide the development in the Virginia Water Neighbourhood Area.

-In accordance with Regulation 16 of the Neighbourhood Planning (General) Regulations 2012 (as amended), the Council would like to invite comments from organisations and individuals on the submitted Neighbourhood Plan and supporting documents for a period of six weeks.
+In accordance with Regulation 16 of the Neighbourhood Planning (General) Regulations 2012 (as amended), the Council invited comments from organisations and individuals on the Plan and supporting documents for a period of six weeks.
+The consultation period ran from Monday 1 September – 11.59pm Tuesday 14 October 2025 and is now closed.

 - The Virginia Water Submission Neighbourhood Plan 2025-2035 (PDF 4.95 MB)